-The von Neumann entropy is defined by \be S = -\Tr (\rho\log(\rho)) = - \sum_i p_i\log(p_i), \ee where $p_i$'s are the eigenvalues of $\rho$ and form a probability distribution.
+The von Neumann entropy is defined by \be S = -\Tr (\hat{\rho}\log(\hat{\rho})) = - \sum_i p_i\log(p_i), \ee where $p_i$'s are the eigenvalues of $\hat{\rho}$ and form a probability distribution.
+In information science, this is also the well known formula for Shannon entropy.
 Some general properties of entropy were reviewed in \cite{Wehrl:1978zz, Witten:2018zva}.

 In quantum physics, one often considers states with continuous quantum number, such as position or momentum eigenstates.
 These states are not normalizable but are still quite useful, e.g. in scattering problems where the particles go to infinity.
 They do not in a mathematical rigorous sense belong to a Hilbert space, which is assumed to be separable or have a countable basis.
 Instead, they belong to a generalized space called the rigged Hilbert space.
 One can still define an entropy analogously using the probability density in the continuous phase space.
 However, the definition is only a semiclassical approximation.
 In particular, the entropy can be negative if the probability density is not too smooth \cite{Wehrl:1978zz}.
 In this paper we shall not consider further the case of continuous spectrum.